 Adding the ESL Endorsement to your Certification

 If you are a certified teacher, and you are planning to add the ESL endorsement to your certificate, you will need to complete either the ESL Endorsement program or the Master of Arts in TESOL degree and pass the MTTC test.
-Download a study guide and choose English as a Second Language (086).
+A study guide for the MTTC English as a Second Language (086) test is available through Miller Library.
 Refer to the section below for more information regarding the MTTC test.

 As of February 2011, most certification is handled online through the Michigan Online Educator Certification System (MOECS).
 To access the MOECS, users must have a valid Michigan Education Information System (MEIS), login name and password.
 If you do not have an MEIS login name and password, you need to first create an MEIS account.